Wonderful Novels That Bring India to Life

 The Home and the World by Rabindranath Tagore

-As Bimala becomes drawn to Sandip’s vision, the relationships between the three characters begin to unravel, reflecting the larger struggles within the country during this time.
+Bimala feels drawn to Sandip’s fiery vision.
+As this happens, the relationships among the three characters start to fray.
+This tension mirrors the larger struggles within India at the time.

 3. 3